Random dilation superchannel: Introduction

 \section{Introduction}

-Any quantum state $\rho\in \mcL(\CC^d)$ can be represented as a reduced state of a pure state $\ket{\psi} \in \CC^d \otimes \CC^d$ called a purification of $\rho$, i.e., $\rho = \Tr_{\CC^d}[\ketbra{\psi}]$.
-Although universal transformation from a mixed state to its purification is impossible due to the no-purification theorem~\cite{liu2025no}, it is possible to construct a quantum channel that transforms $n$ copies of an unknown quantum state $\rho$ into $n$ copies of a \emph{randomly chosen} purification of $\rho$~\cite{tang2025conjugate}.
+Any quantum state $\rho\in \mcL(\CC^d)$\footnote{In this work, $\mcL(\mcV)$ denotes the set of linear operators acting on the vector space $\mcV$.} can be represented as a reduced state of a pure state $\ket{\psi} \in \CC^d \otimes \CC^d$ called a purification of $\rho$, i.e., $\rho = \Tr_{\CC^d}[\ketbra{\psi}]$.
+Although universal transformation from a mixed state to its purification is impossible due to the no-purification theorem~\cite{liu2025no}, it is possible to construct a quantum channel that transforms $n$ copies of an unknown quantum state $\rho$ into $n$ copies of a \emph{randomly chosen} purification of $\rho$~\cite{soleimanifar2022testing,chen2024local,tang2025conjugate}.
 We call such a quantum channel the \emph{random purification channel} following Ref.~\cite{girardi2025random}.
-This technique is used to lifting the sample access to the query access of a state preparation unitary~\cite{tang2025conjugate}, constructing the optimal mixed state tomography~\cite{pelecanos2025mixed} and the channel tomography~\cite{mele2025optimal}, and showing Uhlman's theorem for quantum divergences~\cite{girardi2025random}, with extensions to the fermionic and bosonic systems~\cite{walter2025random,mele2025random}.
+This technique is used to lift the distinguishability of mixed states to that of bipartite pure states~\cite{soleimanifar2022testing}, lift the property testing of mixed states to that of bipartite pure states~\cite{chen2024local}, lift the sample access to the query access of a state preparation unitary~\cite{tang2025conjugate}, realize smaller sampling cost for fidelity estimation~\cite{utsumi2025quantum}, construct the optimal mixed state tomography~\cite{pelecanos2025mixed} and channel tomography~\cite{mele2025optimal}, and show Uhlmann's theorem for quantum divergences~\cite{girardi2025random}, with extensions to the fermionic and bosonic systems~\cite{walter2025random,mele2025random}, showcasing the power of random purification in analyzing various operational tasks.